 Dalton Polomis, who operates the haunted house with friend Ben Hurst, was excited about the prospect of pairing with a music event for a big community weekend.

 They’ve provided scares during the Halloween season and charitable giving in the season to follow.
 Key to the undertaking, Realm of Darkness has collected donations from thrill seekers that have gone toward holiday meals for families in need.

 It’s their second season behind Rico’s.

 “I’m looking forward to the number of people in the community who’ll be coming together,” Polomis said.
 “It’s a chance for us to show a lot more people in the community what we’re all about.”

-Festivities will run from 6 p.m. to 11 p.m. on Friday with three bands slated to perform.
+Festivities will run from 6 p.m. to 11 p.m. on Friday with two bands slated to perform.

 On Saturday, Appleton Rock School will open with afternoon sets beginning at 2 p.m. as part of the festival’s family party.
 The haunted house will have a scare-free session from 2 p.m. to 5 p.m. to add to the fun for the young ones.

 Two more bands are on tap for Saturday night with festivities again running until 11 p.m.

 Kyle Fritz, president of the Fox Valley Food Truck Association, said his members are excited to provide the tasty side of the festivities.
 The mission of the association is to foster relationships between the food trucks and the community.